UPS falls short of forecasts on bad weather, costs

-ATLANTA (AP) — United Parcel Service’s first quarter financial results fell short of Wall Street forecasts as the package-delivery company’s revenue flat-lined
+NEW YORK (AP) — United Parcel Service’s first quarter financial results fell short of Wall Street forecasts as the package-delivery company’s revenue flat-lined

 A series of harsh storms during the quarter cut into revenue while the company ramped up spending on a reorganization program.

-Profit fell 17 percent to $1.11 billion, or $1.28 per share, during the quarter on nearly flat revenue of $17.16 billion.
+Profit fell 17% to $1.11 billion, or $1.28 per share, during the quarter on nearly flat revenue of $17.16 billion.
 Adjusted profit of $1.39 per share was still short of Wall Street forecasts.

 Analysts polled by FactSet expected $1.42 per share in profit on $17.77 billion in revenue.